 When staff does not feel like they have a safe, supportive environment to speak up about incidents, patient safety is likely to suffer as a result.
 The focus of incident reporting should be on fostering learning and improvements, not placing blame.
 Establishing a just culture of care where employees feel safe and encouraged to speak up about safety events is a crucial first step towards improving patient outcomes and reducing harm.

 Finally, a successful patient safety framework needs to address the question, “Does my report make a difference?”
 Employees who report incidents should feel that their concerns are heard and addressed and that their reporting had a positive effect on safety – not only by leading to changes in care processes but also by changing staff attitudes and knowledge.
 (5)

 The use of technology has made it easier for organizations to report safety events, as well as track the impact of reporting.
 Digital data entry through an electronic incident reporting system is less time-consuming than paper-based reporting and reduces the risk of human error.

 Additionally, adopting an electronic solution helps supervisors manage event follow-up with centralized channels for team communication.
 Real-time dashboards and analytics allow teams to quickly determine underlying causes that contribute to patient safety incidents and track trends over time to proactively reduce risk.

-By keeping these 3 factors in mind, healthcare organizations can successfully implement a patient safety framework to improve patient outcomes and reduce harm across the organization.
+By keeping these 3 factors in mind, healthcare organizations can successfully implement a patient safety solution to improve patient outcomes and reduce harm across the organization.

 Performance Health Partner’s Solutions

-Implementing an incident reporting software is an integral part of an effective patient safety framework.
+Implementing incident reporting software is an integral part of an effective patient safety framework.
 With Performance Health Partner’s Solutions, healthcare organizations can easily report safety events and track trends over time to deliver safe and high-quality care.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.